Thesis Format Guidelines

 - Bibliography List

 Organize your thesis body logically following the research.
 Here you can include any previous research and results' discussion.
 Remember that every argument must be supported with facts and presented in your document logically.
-Include here the summary of your findings.
+Include here the executive summary of your findings.

 When you're working on presenting footnotes in a thesis, please follow the style guides acceptable for your paper discipline.
 Make sure you've found the needed electronic guide and followed all the style requirements.